vikrant-1912/React-Series/04tailwindProps/README.md

-# ☕ Coffee Card Component
+# ☕ Coffee Card Component     Mini-Project  #4

 A sleek and reusable React component showcasing a coffee card, built with **React** and styled using **Tailwind CSS**.
 Demonstrates the power of props for dynamic content!